New South Wales V set: First batch (DCF, DDC, DTF and DTC)

 The configuration of these cars was unsuccessful.
-The cars were fitted with AEI electrical equipments, using similar traction motors to the 1955 electric single deck train stock (U sets and New South Wales Sputnik suburban carriage stock) but with a then brand new "Camshaft controller", for controlling power to the traction motors.
+The cars were fitted with AEI electrical equipments, using similar traction motors to the 1955 electric single deck train stock (U sets and W sets) but with a then brand new "Camshaft controller", for controlling power to the traction motors.
 The electrical equipments was split between the power and trailer car, the motor-alternator suffered from numerous failures, preventing the air-conditioning system and the air brake compressors from working.

+The First Class seats on the upper deck of the DCC and DTC cars were finished in blue (compared to the brown of the other seats), as was the carpet they rested upon.
+No gangway doors between the exterior doors and passenger compartments were provided, though these were later retrofitted into the trains at an unknown date.
+The lighting and air conditioning vents were arranged differently compared to later series.

 One class travel was introduced in September 1974, so the seating was all economy class.
 This led to the refurbishment of the DDIU sets with the original luggage racks above the seating in the single deck section being removed.
 During this time the sets were targeted as U sets, the plates used on the single deck interurbans.

 In the early 1980s, it was decided to convert these to trailer cars hence 16 power cars were ordered with no matching trailers.
-Between March and December 1982 the cars were rewired at Electric Carriage Workshops, and the driver compartments removed and replaced by passenger toilets and luggage space.
-The reinforced plastic ends remained, albeit with the blue removed.
+Between March and December 1982 the cars were rewired at Electric Carriage Workshops, and the driver compartments of DDC and DCF cars removed, DCF cars having their crew doors removed and replaced by toilets in the same locations, while left over cab space would be used for luggage or potentially additional seats.
+The reinforced plastic ends remained, albeit with the blue eventually removed.